AI-powered Molecular Modeling

 Instructor Debswapna Bhattacharya (dbhattacharya@vt.edu)

-Office Hours Debswapna Bhattacharya: Monday and Wednesday 4:00 pm - 5:00 pm at Torgersen 2160N
+Office Hours Debswapna Bhattacharya: Tuesday and Thursday 1:00 pm - 2:00 pm at Torgersen 3120B

 Description

 Welcome to CS 6824: AI-powered Molecular Modeling!
 This course will survey the emerging field of computational modeling of molecular structures driven by advances in artificial intelligence (AI), with an emphasis on predictive modeling.
-We will investigate relevant issues from interdisciplinary perspectives of macromolecular modeling and machine learning.
+We will investigate relevant issues from interdisciplinary perspectives of macromolecular modeling and machine learning focusing on:

 Prerequisites